JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 **What's the best practice now?**

-For all intents and purposes, `KotlinCompilation.source(someSourceSet)` is equivalent to adding a `dependsOn` to `someSourceSet` from the default source set of the `KotlinCompilation`.
-In the general case, the replacement is `KotlinCompilation.defaultSourceSet.dependsOn(someSourceSet)`, but often it is more readable to refer to that source set directly via `by getting`.
+To replace `KotlinCompilation.source(someSourceSet)`, add the  `dependsOn` relation from the default source set of the `KotlinCompilation` to `someSourceSet`.
+We recommend referring to the source directly using `by getting`, which is shorter and more readable.
+However, you can also use `KotlinCompilation.defaultSourceSet.dependsOn(someSourceSet)`, which is applicable in all cases.

-Example with the code above:
+You can change the code above in one of the following ways:

 ```kotlin
 kotlin {